aaronparker/aaronparker.github.io/_posts/2016-08-22-deploy-enterprise-subordinate-certificate-authority.md

   - Certificate Authority
   - Certificate Services
 ---
-In the last article, I documented the steps for&nbsp;[deploying an offline Root Certificate Authority on Windows Server 2012 R2](http://stealthpuppy.com/deploy-enterprise-root-certificate-authority/).
+In the last article, I documented the steps for [deploying an offline Root Certificate Authority on Windows Server 2012 R2](http://stealthpuppy.com/deploy-enterprise-root-certificate-authority/).
 This article will continue the process and show how to install and configure a Subordinate Certificate Authority that will be used to issue certificates to users and devices.

 # Basics